eslobodo/boilerplater/README.md

 will be installed into the current directory.
 If you want to install it somewhere else, use the '--prefix' parameter.

-Since the numeric ID is really challenge to remember, 'bp' has simple aliasing system to create your own local aliases:
+Since the numeric ID is really challenging to remember, 'bp' has simple aliasing system to create your own local aliases:

     $ bp alias create 3265768 sinatra